3PU/cook-book-milestone-project/README.md

 ## UX

-The overall goal of the website is to provide the visitors with a large database of vegetarian recipes created by users for users, enabling visitors to upload their own recipes to the database and browse through recipes added by other users.
+The overall goal of the website is to provide visitors looking for vegetarian recipes with a intuitive and simple site and a large database of recipes.

+The websites focuses on 3 main categories of recipes: Breakfast, Main Dishes & Desserts.
+Users are allowed to both edit/update recipes based on their experience when preparing the meal but also delete unwanted recipes.
+For the delete button a strong red color was used as a warning color along with a pop up alert asking the user for a second confirmation since deleted recipes cannot be recovered.

+The add recipe form displays placeholder text in all formfields to give the user instructions for easier input.

+The edit recipe form is pre-populated with the recipe information that is pulled from the database.

 ### User Stories

-As a user, I want to be able to add my own recipes to the database.
-(Create) As a user, I want to browse a large collection of vegetarian recipes.
-(Read) As a user, I want to be able to edit recipes.
-(Update) As a user, I want to be able to delete recipes.
+- As a user, I want to be able to add my own recipes to the database.
+(Create)
+- As a user, I want to browse a large collection of vegetarian recipes.
+(Read)
+- As a user, I want to be able to edit recipes.
+(Update)
+- As a user, I want to be able to delete recipes.
 (Delete)

-Features to be added (TBA):
+Future user stories/functions (TBA):

-As a user, I want to create my own profile/login where I can store my own recipe collection.
-(TBA) As a user, I want to be able to vote on recipes in the database.
-(TBA) As a user, I want to be able to comment on recipes in the database.
-(TBA) As a user, I want to be able to quickly share recipes with my friends on social media.
-(TBA) As a returning user, I want to be able to edit and delete my own recipes in my personal recipe collection.
-(TBA) As a admin user I want to be able to edit and delete any recipe in the database.
+- As a user, I want to create my own profile/login where I can store my own recipe collection.
+(TBA)
+- As a user, I want to be able to vote on recipes in the database.
+(TBA)
+- As a user, I want to be able to comment on recipes in the database.
+(TBA)
+- As a user, I want to be able to quickly share recipes with my friends on social media.
+(TBA)
+- As a returning user, I want to be able to edit and delete my own recipes in my personal recipe collection.
+(TBA)
+- As a admin user I want to be able to edit and delete any recipe in the database.
 (TBA)

 <br/>